cvxr/CVX/doc/dcp.rst

     sum( sqrt( x ) )

 are recognized as valid in CVX, and classified as convex and concave, respectively.
-The first one follows from the first rule for convex functions; and the second one follows from the first rule for concave functions.
+The first one follows from the "convex/increasing/convex" rule, while the second follows from the "concave/increasing/concave" rule.

-Most people who know basic convex analysis like to think of these examples in terms of the more specific rules: a maximum of convex functions is convex, and a sum of convex (concave) functions is convex (concave).
-But these rules are just special cases of the general composition rules above.
-Some other well known basic rules that follow from the general composition rules are:
+Most people who know basic convex analysis like to think of these simpler examples in terms of more specific rules: a maximum of convex functions is convex, and a sum of convex (concave) functions is convex (concave).
+But as you can see, these rules are just *special cases* of the this general composition ruleset.
+In fact, with the exception of scalar quadratic expressions, the entire DCP ruleset can be thought of as special cases of these rules.

--  a nonnegative multiple of a convex (concave) function is convex (concave);
--  a nonpositive multiple of a convex (concave) function is concave (convex).

-Now we consider a more complex example in depth.
-Suppose ``x`` is a vector variable, and ``A``, ``b``, and ``f`` are constants with appropriate dimensions.
+For a more complex example, suppose ``x`` is a vector variable, and ``A``, ``b``, and ``f`` are constants with appropriate dimensions.
 CVX recognizes the expression